 provides the Human Machine Interface for the Technical Operation Personnel to monitor the current status of the VDL and configure it accordingly by means of VDL management;

-Due to the distributed nature of the AIS Service (compare Distribution Model of the AIS Service), the ASM consists of several distributed agents and of one master functionality, all of which are generally software processes.
+Due to the distributed nature of the AIS Service (compare Distribution Model of the AIS Service), the AIS-SM may consist of several distributed agents and of one master functionality, all of which are generally software processes.
 The master functionality is often located at a centralized location.

-Details on the ASM are intended to be described in a future Appendix 11.
+Details on the AIS-SM are described in Appendix 11.

-Type approval considerations for AIS-PCU, AIS-LSS, and ASM software modules
+Type approval considerations for AIS-PCU, AIS-LSS, and AIS-SM software modules

-When introducing the Interaction Model of the AIS Service above, the provision for type approval of the AIS-PCU, AIS-LSS and ASM software modules were given as a rationale.
-This section elaborates on that type approval aspect using the above introduction of the functionality descriptions for the AIS-PCU, the AIS-LSS, and the ASM.
+When introducing the Interaction Model of the AIS Service above, the provision for type approval of the AIS-PCU, AIS-LSS and AIS-SM software modules were given as a rationale.
+This section elaborates on that type approval aspect using the above introduction of the functionality descriptions for the AIS-PCU, the AIS-LSS, and the AIS-SM.

 Regarding type approval the following notions should be taken into account:

-Type approval for software modules should only apply to the AIS specific functionalities of the AIS-PCU, AIS-LSS, and ASM software modules.
+Type approval for software modules should only apply to the AIS specific functionalities of the AIS-PCU, AIS-LSS, and AIS-SM software modules.
 Ideally these AIS specific functionalities would be software modules.
 Type approval would not address or include infra-structure components owned by the AIS Service, such as computers, LAN components etc.

-The description of the AIS specific functionalities of AIS-PCU, AIS-LSS, and ASM, which will be covered in Appendices 9, 10, and 11, would be precise in terms of functionality while not being prescriptive regarding implementation method by a manufacturer.
-Thus, the functional components AIS-PCU, AIS-LSS, and ASM would be modelled as ‘black boxes’, rendering open interface definitions.
+The description of the AIS specific functionalities of AIS-PCU, AIS-LSS, and AIS-SM, which are covered in Appendix 9-10-1, would be precise in terms of functionality while not being prescriptive regarding implementation method by a manufacturer.
+Thus, the functional components AIS-PCU, AIS-LSS, and AIS-SM would be modelled as ‘black boxes’, rendering open interface definitions.

 The following aspects and the associated degree of impact should guide the selection of AIS specific functionality of these functional components subject to type approval: